 Leslie Sacks passed away in 2013.
 With over three-decades in the art world, his legacy now lives on through the singular venue at Leslie Sacks Gallery.
 With a venerable history and reputation the gallery continues its well-established exhibition program and unrivaled inventory of Post-War and Contemporary works on paper and editions.
 This is complimented by a special collection of Modern master works, as was Leslie Sacks’ deep passion as both a collector and a dealer.

-Representing: Bruce Cohen, Charles Christopher Hill, Marc Katano, Jeremy Kidd, Minjung Kim, Ed Moses, David Shapiro, Tom Waldron, Alex Weinstein
+Representing: Bruce Cohen, Joe Goode, Charles Christopher Hill, Marc Katano, Jeremy Kidd, Minjung Kim, David Shapiro, Alex Weinstein

-Artists: El Anatsui, Chuck Close, Richard Diebenkorn, Jim Dine, Sam Francis, Helen Frankenthaler, Joe Goode, Nancy Graves, Damien Hirst, David Hockney, Jasper Johns, Anish Kapoor, Alex Katz, Ellsworth Kelly, Roy Lichtenstein, Ed Moses, Robert Motherwell, Beverly Pepper, Raymond Pettibon, Marc Quinn, Robert Rauschenberg, James Rosenquist, Ed Ruscha, Frank Stella, Wayne Thiebaud, Manolo Valdes, Andy Warhol
+Artists: Marc Chagall, Chuck Close, Willem de Kooning, Richard Diebenkorn, Jim Dine, Sam Francis, Helen Frankenthaler, Joe Goode, Damien Hirst, David Hockney, Jasper Johns, Anish Kapoor, Alex Katz, Ellsworth Kelly, Roy Lichtenstein, Nicola Lopez, Robert Motherwell, Raymond Pettibon, PAblo Picasso, Marc Quinn, Robert Rauschenberg, James Rosenquist, Ed Ruscha, Frank Stella, Donald Sultan, Wayne Thiebaud, Manolo Valdes, Andy Warhol